travel blogger influencer campaign

 The Car, Drives, and the Suburban Bursting At the Seams

-We had a big black suburban we called the space ship as occasionally it would just start talking to us or have random calls to our car.
-Likely we pushed some button we weren’t supposed to!
-You think a Suburban is big until you have to fit 5 people into it for 19 days and 3500 miles PLUS all of our equipment.
-There were laptops, cameras, lenses, Gopros, tripods, selfie sticks, mifi devices, phones, batteries (so many batteries), external hard drives (at least 45 terrabytes), and of course all of our clothes and adventure gear for 19 days with one laundry stop!
+We had a big black suburban we called the spaceship, as occasionally, it would just start talking to us or have random calls to our car.
+Likely, we pushed some button we weren’t supposed to!
+You think a Suburban is big until you have to fit five people into it for 19 days and 3500 miles PLUS all of our equipment.
+There were laptops, cameras, lenses, Gopros, tripods, selfie sticks, mifi devices, phones, batteries (so many batteries), external hard drives (at least 45 terabytes), and of course, all of our clothes and adventure gear for 19 days with one laundry stop!

 That Suburban is where we worked, slept, laughed, and got car sick; it was our little moving home.